Introduction

 Stainless steel has visible tiny lines running either horizontally or vertically.
 Always clean and polish in the direction of the lines to prevent streaks and preserve the shine.

-Step 4: Remove Stubborn Stains with Vinegar
+Step 5: Remove Fingerprints with Vinegar

-Step 5: Polish for a Streak-Free Shine
+Step 6: Polish for a Streak-Free Shine

 Once your appliance is clean and dry, polish it for better results: